April 18, 2020

 Updated: Original post: April 2020.

 One of the biggest debates in all of finance is whether you should pay off your mortgage or invest in shares!

 With record low interest rates, the numbers and trade-offs are a bit different than before.
 But it’s not all about number crunching, there are other aspects to consider too..

-On top of the mortgage vs investing debate, we’ll also consider ridiculously cheap mortgage rates, renting vs owning, and 6 mortgage strategies for optimising cashflow in retirement.
+On top of the mortgage vs investing debate, we’ll consider renting vs owning, and 6 mortgage strategies for optimising your cashflow.